ChynieceM/Reading-Notes/Class02/READMEb.md

 ## Basic Navigation

+> **Important Concepts**
+>
+> pwd - print working directory "where we are currently"
+>
+> Is - list the contents of directory
+>
+> cd - change directories "more to another directory"
+>
+> Relative Path - a file or directory location relative to where we are in the file system
+>
+> Absolute Path - a file or directory location in relation to the root of the file system

 **PWD** command aka *Print Working Directory* - where we at

 * PWD  tell you where your present working directory is